What Is A Criminal Record In Washington DC?

 Yes.
 Arrest records, and related police records, are public information in Washington DC unless sealed by court order or restricted by statute.
 Interested persons must visit the arresting agency in person and request the public arrest record on the person of interest.
 Generally, the record custodian will require the requester to pay a small fee for the arrest search that covers the costs of copying the documents.
-Free arrest records are not usually available—the record custodian may waive the nominal fees if releasing the arrest records serve public interests.
+Free arrest records are not usually available—the record custodian may waive the nominal fees if releasing the arrest records serves public interests.

 What Are Arrest Warrants In Washington DC?

-An arrest warrant is an official document that is issued by a judge or magistrate on behalf of the local and state jurisdictions, which authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
+A D.C arrest warrant is an official document that is issued by a judge or magistrate on behalf of the local and state jurisdictions, which authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
 In the District of Columbia, the police can arrest a person for committing a crime without an arrest warrant, 23–581.
 Arrests without a warrant by law enforcement officers.
 This might happen only in the cases when a person commits the crime in an officer’s presence.
 The District of Columbia publishes a publicly available list of active warrants in the District.
 Concerned residents of a community may conduct an active warrant search with the name, issue number, and year of the arrest warrant.

 What Are Jail And Inmate Records In Washington DC?

-Jail and inmate records are official documents of information about a person’s current and sometimes past inmate status.
+Washington DC inmate records are official documents of information about a person’s current and sometimes past inmate status.
 These records often include the inmate’s name, incarceration date, expected release date, convicted offense, and sometimes photos.
 Interested persons may conduct an inmate search by calling the Washington Department of Corrections Records Office on (202) 523-7060.